Northern Ireland regulation

 Collapse accordion Open accordion

-European Directive 2012/34/EU - the recast of the first Railway Package (the Recast) contains a number of provisions for charging, access, licensing, enforcement and network statements.
-The Recast also requires each member state to have a single regulatory body for the railway sector.
+When the UK was part of the European Union, the European Directive 2012/34/EU - the recast of the first railway package (the Recast) - was transposed into UK law and included a number of provisions for charging, access, licensing, enforcement and network statements, including the requirement for the UK to have a single regulatory body for the railway sector.

 The ORR’s role in Northern Ireland includes: